richyen/richyen.github.io/_posts/2026-04-20-throughput_triangle.markdown

 - If I relieve pressure here, where does it move?
 - How much can we tolerate that new pressure?

-Costs don’t disappear -- it just shifts -- and it's the DBA's job to help decision-makers decide where to shift it to.
+Costs don’t disappear -- they just shift -- and it's the DBA's job to help decision-makers decide where to shift it to.

 ---